RemiAllio/MitoFinder/README.md

 /!\ Close reference required /!\

-In some taxa (e.g. fungi), it's possible to find protein-coding mitochondrial genes containing intron(s).
-In these cases, we add the --allow-intron option (combined with --gapsize and --cds-merge).
+In some taxa (e.g. fungi), it's possible to find mitochondrial genes containing intron(s).
+In these cases, we add the --allow-intron option (combined with --intron-size and --cds-merge).
 However, it is important to note that, despite the search for start and stop codons is functional for this option, there is no search for intronic boundaries.
 The exon annotation is based only on the similarity with the reference.
 That's why a close reference is necessary and even with a good reference, we recommend to double check the exon annotation.
-Note: The presence of "introns" in non protein-coding genes is not yet supported in MitoFinder.

 ## Annotation of NUMTs